3JTek/General-Assembly-Notes/module-02/rest.md

 There are seven actions that a user may need to perform on a resource in order to view it, edit it, update it and delete it.
 We use a specific set of URLs for each action, coupled with a specific verb to maintain consistency of our application and to ensure that it behaves as expected.

-Here is an outline of seven RESTful routes for a `films` resource:
+Here is an outline of seven RESTful routes for a `foods` resource:

 | **Route** | **Path** | **Verb** | **Response** |
 |-----------|---------|----------|--------------|